sekisetsu-method/star-eyes/README.md

 SETUP & USAGE
 -----------------------------------------------------------------------------

-* CSV files need to live in the "csv" folder at project root.
+* CSV files location is set in the config/app.yaml.
 * Histograms are created in the "histograms" folder at project root.
 * Simulations (frame by frame PNGs of the simulation) are created in the "simulations" folder at project root.
 * mp4 videos are created from simulation sequences.
 These allow you to see the particle distribution in action.